-- 11. From 1 November 2006, on each of the dates specified in paragraph 12, the average of interchange fees implemented in a Scheme in Australia, calculated in accordance with paragraph 20 below, must not exceed the common cost-based benchmark calculated in accordance with paragraphs 13 to 17 below. - 12.
-For the purposes of paragraph 11, the dates are: - (i) 1 November 2006 and 1 November of each third year thereafter; and - (ii) the date any interchange fee is introduced, varied, or removed in that Scheme.
+- 11. From 1 November 2006, on each of the dates specified in paragraph 12, the average of interchange fees implemented in a Scheme in Australia, calculated in accordance with paragraph 19 below, must not exceed the common cost-based benchmark calculated in accordance with paragraphs 13 to 17 below. - 12.
+For the purposes of paragraph 11, the dates are: - (i) 1 November in any year the cost-based measure must be calculated; and - (ii) the date any interchange fee is introduced, varied, or removed in that Scheme.